Table of contents

 But synthetic monitoring also comes with some challenges; let's look at them.

 While the idea of synthetic monitoring is compelling, establishing it across an organization also comes with technical and organizational challenges.

-Building and maintaining modern applications is already complex, and to establish well-running synthetic monitoring practices, it must seamlessly integrate into your developers' software development lifecycle.
+Building and maintaining modern applications is already complex.
+To establish well-running synthetic monitoring practices, it must also seamlessly integrate into your developers' software development lifecycle.

 At Checkly, we believe in Monitoring as Code, which allows you to banish "ClickOps" and handle your monitoring needs the same way you handle your deployments — automated and in code!

 But when your synthetic monitoring setup lives in code and can be deployed with a single command, who owns it?

 Earlier, development and operations were two different disciplines.
 However, the DevOps era and its connected mindset, "You build it, you run it." changed the game.

 The same teams were responsible for building and operating their features and applications in production.
 The same principles should apply to your synthetic monitoring efforts.
 Development teams must consider building and maintaining but also monitoring their features and applications.